 There is a world of music accessible with a smart TV or streaming device.
 I invested in a Roku device (which cost me less than $50).
 The two channels I get the most enjoyment from are Pandora, a free music streaming app, and YouTube, which can provide hours of long-running audio/video selections of music or nature.
 With Pandora, you create individual music channels and then train Pandora to play the music you like by clicking like or dislike with the remote.
 You can quickly and easily set up Pandora to provide an array of channels with music that meet your loved one’s every need.

 YouTube provides thousands of selections of music, but also birdsong, babbling brooks, forests, lakes, beaches—anything you can imagine in the natural world.
 By playing a selection, you prompt YouTube to offer you similar selections.
 I now have YouTube trained to offer me crackling fires for chilly mornings, birdsong in meadows and gardens, sunsets over gentle waves, waterfalls and forest walks, all with just a few clicks of the remote.
-If you’ve ever wondered what a nightingale sounds like, try clicking on https://www.youtube.com/watch?v=NK2_bcQcoD4 for three hours of beauty that delight both eye and ear.
+If you’ve ever wondered what a nightingale sounds like, try clicking on this nightingale song track from the Silent Watcher on YouTube for three hours of beauty that delight both eye and ear.

 You can use YouTube videos streamed on any television to bring the beauty of music and nature into your loved one’s room in a care facility or living room at home.
 All you need is internet access.
 Music adds beauty, stirs happy memories, and brings fulfillment into our lives.
 Let’s keep it in our loved ones’ lives when they become unable to do so themselves.